Spooks075/course-work-1/README.md

 ## Testing
 inorder to run the pre programed tests:

-1. create a virtual environment called venv by entering "python3 -m venv venv" into the terminal
+1. create a virtual environment called venv by entering into the terminal `python3 -m venv venv`

-2. activate it by entering .\venv\scripts\activate into the terminal
+2. activate it by entering into the terminal:
+        `.\venv\scripts\activate`

-3. enter "setup.py by" into the terminal
+3. enter into terminal:

-4. enter "pip install e ."
+        `pip install e .`

-5. when in venv, enter "pip install -r requirements" into the terminal
+4. when in venv, enter into the terminal:
+        `pip install -r requirements`

+5. enter into termianl:
+        `deactivate`

+6. and then to restart it enter into terminal:
+        `activate`

-6. then, enter "pytest [module file name]" into the terminal
+7. then, enter into the terminal:
+        `pytest [module file name]`

 This will run the tests and output how many tests where passed, and if any didnt pass, what functions failed their tests.